Destination | Nepal |

 Feedback

-After the completion of the Trek, Discovery World Trekking hosts a farewell dinner.
+After the completion of the trek, Discovery World Trekking hosts a farewell dinner.
 After dinner, you will also receive a printed certificate mentioning your trek achievement.
 We also look forward to getting feedback on your trek experience.

 USEFUL INFO